HenrikBengtsson/ucsf-vpn/README.md

  --help           This help
  --version        Display version

-Any other options are passed to Pulse Secure as is.
+Any other options are passed to Pulse Secure CLI as is (only --no-gui).

-Example:
+Examples:
- ucsf-vpn start --user alice --pwd secrets --token true ucsf-vpn stop
+ ucsf-vpn start --user alice --token push ucsf-vpn start --user alice --pwd secrets --token true ucsf-vpn start --token phone ucsf-vpn start ucsf-vpn stop

 User credentials:
 If user credentials (--user and --pwd) are neither specified nor given in ~/.netrc, then you will be prompted to enter them.
 To specify them in ~/.netrc file, use the following:

   machine remote.ucsf.edu